 We are required to teach relationship education as part of a broad and balanced curriculum.
-Relationship education is delivered in our school through the curriculum including science, RE, PSHE discrete lessons, Citizenship, literacy activities, assemblies and circle time.
-Relationship education is taught by classroom teachers, teaching assistants and if appropriate, outside visitors such as the school nurse.
-Teaching staff may receive relationship sex education training as part of their individual CPD programme, should it be required.
+Sex and relationship education is delivered in our school through the curriculum including science, RE, PSHE discrete lessons, Citizenship, literacy activities, assemblies and circle time.
+Sex and relationship education is taught by classroom teachers, teaching assistants and if appropriate, outside visitors such as the school nurse.
+Teaching staff may receive RSE training as part of their individual CPD programme, should it be required.

-Relationship education is usually delivered in mixed gender groups.
+Sex and relationship education is usually delivered in mixed gender groups.